Current as of February 2021 | Download print version (in PDF)

 - A nonprofit company.

 As noted above, these organizations may also have PBO status under Act CLXXV/2011, as amended.
-Associations and foundations may be required to register as an organization supported from abroad, per Act LXXVI/2017, as well.
+Associations and foundations may be required to register as an organization supported from abroad, per Act LXXVI/2017 as well, pending any amendment or repeal after the ECJ judgment .

 An association or foundation's income from non-entrepreneurial activities, including public benefit or other mission-related activities, is exempt from corporate income tax.
 There is a tax-exempt threshold on income arising from entrepreneurial activity, however.